Elkfox/shopify-theme-framework/README.md

 A minimal boilerplate for rapid development of Shopify theme.
 Built using Shopify Starter Theme & Slate v1.

+@elkfox/grid layout system & helpers have been included to make getting started super easy.

+## FAQ

+Q. Why is it ugly?
+A. This is designed to be a simple starting point for your themes.
+You should create your own styling methodology.

 ## Inclusions

 - @elkfox/grid